teaghan/AI-Enhanced-Education/md_files/Activity_2.md

 # Activity 2: Comparing Teacher AI Tools

 In this activity, you will work in groups of 2 or 3.
-Each group will be assigned one of the following AI tools to create an effective handout for students on the topic of **"Solving linear equations with the variable on either side of the equation"**:
+Each group will choose an AI tool to create an effective handout for students on a topic that is relevant for your class.
+For example, if you teach Math 9, you might want to create a handout on **"Solving linear equations with the variable on either side of the equation"**.

+You can choose from the following tools:

 1. [Khanmigo for Teachers](https://www.khanmigo.ai/teachers)
     - I recommend combining the "Informational Text" and the "Questions Generator" tool.